-USM Central provides a consolidated view of any alarms triggered within all of your connected deployments.
+USM Central provides a consolidated view of any alarms Alarms provide notification of an event or sequence of events that require attention or investigation. triggered within all of your connected deployments.
 The displayed alarms in USM Central are compiled from the connected deployments.
-An alarm consists of one or more events, based on the following:
+An alarm consists of one or more events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall., based on the following:

-An orchestration rule defined and enabled in a deployment, which is configured to raise an alarm when a particular type of event is found.
+One orchestration rule, which is designed to raise an alarm when a particular type of event is found.
+See Rules Management for more information.

 Alarms in USM Anywhere that are suppressed or have a closed status are, by default, not forwarded to USM Central.
 You can have them forwarded from USM Anywhere by going to Settings > My Subscription in USM Anywhere and clicking the Suppressed Alarm Synchronization toggle.